BankCD.com

 top

-How safe are these banks?
+How safe are these institutions?

 top

-Which banks offer the best deposit rates?
+Which institutions offer the best deposit rates?

 top

-How can I have more than $100,000 FDIC-insured?
+How can I have more than $250,000 insured?

 top

-What is the difference between APR (rate) and APY (yield)?
+What is the difference between APR and APY?

 APR (Annual Percentage Rate) is simple interest without compounding.
 For example, $10,000 @ 6.00 APR for 2 years will produce $600 of interest per year (or $300 semiannually, or $150 quarterly, or $50 monthly).
 APY (Annual Percentage Yield) is compounded interest (usually daily or monthly) calculated for 1 year (even if the term is longer).
 For example, $10,000 @ 6.00 APR for 2 years compounded monthly, produces a 6.17 APY which returns a total of $11,272.07 after 2 years.
 For comparison purposes, banks often quote the APY of investments that don't compound interest.
 This is interpreted as "if the interest were to be compounded, this would be the APY".